From East Asian Pop to Global Pop

 Read the full companion article: https://melody-mind.de/knowledge/from-asia-pop-to-global-pop

 Take your time.
-This journey reveals more when you listen closely.
+This story gets richer the more closely you listen.

 ---